sainsburys-tech/snowflake-multisql/README.md

   "sqlText": "your SQL Text string",
-  "binds": "from the original library, replace tags by sequence", "replaceTags": "new, replace tags by name, whatever order them appers", "includeResults": true, // returns field 'data' with results for each chunk.
+  "binds": "from the original library, replace tags by sequence", "replaceTags": "new, replace tags by name, whatever order them appers", "includeResults": true,
-  "preview": true // logs the final order of statements and parsed variables without executing them.
+  "preview": true
 }
 ```

+- **replaceTags**: just spread tags within your sql scripts like {%tag_name%} (please make sure there is no spaces around tag_name).
+After that, just add the array of tag/value pairs to replaceTags param [Example](https://www.npmjs.com/package/snowflake-multisql)

+- **includeResults**: returns field 'data' with results for each chunk.

+- **preview**: logs the final order of statements and parsed variables without executing them.

+- **loadFiles**: loads all files from a specific folder ended with ".sql" (ex: file1.sql, file2.sql)

+---

 ## Basic usage